 Animal tissues are mostly classified as epithelial, connective, muscular and nervous tissue.

 - Epithelial tissues are present in the skin, lining of blood vessels, lining of the mouth, kidney tubules and lung alveoli.
 Epithelial tissue is further classified as cuboidal, columnar, squamous, ciliated and glandular.

 - Connective tissues are tissues that connect the organs and muscles.
 There are different types of connective tissues which include adipose tissue, tendon, cartilage, ligament, bone, areolar tissue and blood.

 - Muscular tissues are tissues that consist of elongated cells called muscle fibres.
 This tissue is responsible for movement in our body.
 Striated, unstrained and cardiac are three types of muscle tissues.

 - Nervous tissue is mainly made of neurons, which help to receive and conduct impulses.

-Students can view some of the questions below to know some of the important chapter topics as well.
+Students can view some questions below to know some important chapter topics as well.

 Question 1: What is the specific function of the cardiac muscle?